Frequently Asked Questions

 What is the vision set out by the Well-being of Future Generations Act?

 The Well-being of Future Generations Act sets in law a common national vision for well-being in Wales.
-It introduces the four pillars of well-being (environmental, social, cultural and economic) which together paint a holistic picture of well-being in Wales.
+It introduces the four dimensions of well-being (environmental, social, cultural and economic) which paint a holistic picture of well-being in Wales.

-To provide further detail of the vision of well-being in Wales, the law also introduces the seven well-being goals framing the social, economic, cultural and environmental element.
-The Act includes a detailed description of each well-being goal and the goals should not be considered separately.
+To provide further detail of the vision of well-being in Wales, the law also introduces the seven well-being goals, which frame the social, economic, cultural and environmental dimensions.
+The Act includes a detailed description of each well-being.
 Their definition is part of the law and it cannot be changed.
+The goals are a holistic set of seven and should not be considered in isolation.

 The 5 ways of working

-To ensure that public bodies have better processes and think differently when making decisions, the Act also sets out the five ways of working, which are part of the sustainable development principle (Question 2 – the role of the Commissioner).
+To ensure that public bodies in Wales have better processes and think differently when making decisions, the Act also sets out the five ways of working, which are part of the sustainable development principle.
 These ways of working are set out in Section 5(2) of the law:

 - Involvement – The importance of involving people with an interest in achieving the well-being goals and ensuring that those people reflect the diversity of the area which the body serves.